maurotrb/data-analysis-statistical-inference-2014-project/doc/proposal.md

 Do you understand the research question?
 How can the question be made clearer?
 Is it clear how data can be used to answer this research question as its phrased?

 ### Answer
+Is there a relationship between degree obtained and family income in constant dollars?

 Data - Citation
 ---------------